-Students are to utilize the following carpool procedures and should not enter the school through the front doors.
+Students are to utilize the following carpool procedures and may not enter the school through the front doors.
+Additionally, parents may not drop off or pick up students at the gate at any time.
+Carpool must be utilized.

 Morning Drop-Off TK through 8th Grade: Please pull into the driveway furthest from Redhill and enter the gates.
 Enter Fischer from Airway so that you turn right into the driveway (no left turns into the driveway).
 Using the far right lane, pull forward until you reach the designated drop-off area.
 The carpool assistants will let you know where to stop and drop off your children.
 Please remember to prepare your students to exit on the passenger side, remain in your vehicle and avoid distractions such as cell phones while in carpool.
 Parent cooperation and partnership are needed for a successful carpool experience.